 What Is a Heat Pump?
 How Do They Benefit Electric Cars?

 Many of us take the heating in our gasoline and diesel cars completely for granted.
 We flip the switch and heating comes into the car.
 Where does it come from?
-Typically, an internal combustion engine will re-use engine exhaust heat to create that lovely warm cabin on a cold winter’s morning.
+Typically, an internal combustion engine will extract heat from the engine’s cooling system to create that lovely warm cabin on a cold winter’s morning.
 It’s easy when the engine is running and the heat is just there all the time anyway.
 It’s just a matter of transferring it into the cabin where it can actually do some good.